You don’t want to invest time and money on a business idea unless you’re sure that it’ll get traction.

 The number of enquiries and the conversations he’d had made him comfortable that the idea had legs.

-I paused his Adwords campaign for the moment.
+I paused the campaign for the moment.
 We’ll reactivate it when he’s ready to launch and he’ll have an almost instant supply of clients for the new business.

 A false positive will trick you into wasting time and money on something that’s never going to get traction.
 A false negative will kill what could have been a fantastic business.